israelpereira55/CDELS/README.md

 I love the Differential Evolution metaheuristic.
 So, we have proposed a combinatorial adaptation for DE for CVRP, that can also be applied to other combinatorial problems.

 In the literature, there are several DE adaptations for combinatorial problems.
 Teoh et al. [2] have done a great article using DE for CVRP, which uses an easy-to-code adaptation for DE proposed by (Mingyong,  L.  and  Erbao,  C), which ranks the real numbers and assigns integers considering the ranks of the numbers, where a lower number are assigned to lower integers.
 It's not only easy to code but also gives good results.
-We have proposed an algorithm based in DE with an adaptation for mutation and crossover DE mechanisms.
+We have proposed an algorithm based on DE with an adaptation for mutation and crossover DE mechanisms.
 This adaptation uses the position of the clients in chromosomes which presented a better result than arithmetically updating their values.
 The complete algorithm is explained detailed in our article [1].

 I'm publishing the code to make it easier to reproduce.
 Sadly, it's not a common practice for papers in the optimization area, but we can change that! ;)